vincentlc/Huillin_guardian/README.md

-3) The documentation of the project
+Please find below all the documentation of the project

 a) The general diagram: